undergrad-partner-school

 Non-Need Based

-Institutional non-need-based scholarships or grants were given to 3,625 students overall (including freshmen) at Tyler Junior College in 2022.
+3,625 students, including freshmen, got institutional non-need-based financial aid at this institution in 2022.
 Institutional grants or scholarships that are not based on financial need were given to 1,918 full-time freshman.
 The total amount of non-need-based institutional scholarships/grants was $1,105,291.
-This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers.
-The amount the students of this school received from external sources (e.g. Kiwanis, National Merit) was $408,795 USD.
+This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers. $408,795 was the amount that the students at this institution got from external sources (like Kiwanis and National Merit).

 Majors